dolthub/dolt/README.md

 * Supports **efficient indexes** (see: [Noms prolly-trees](https://github.com/attic-labs/noms/blob/master/doc/intro.md#prolly-trees-probabilistic-b-trees))
 * Features a **flexible query model** (see: [GraphQL](./go/ngql/README.md))

+A Noms database can reside within a file system or in the cloud:

+* The (built-in) [NBS](./go/nbs) `ChunkStore` implementation provides two back-ends which provide persistence for Noms databases: one for storage in a file system and one for storage in an S3 bucket.

 Finally, because Noms is content-addressed, it yields a very pleasant programming model.

 Working with Noms is ***declarative***.
 You don't `INSERT` new data, `UPDATE` existing data, or `DELETE` old data.
 You simply *declare* what the data ought to be right now.
 If you commit the same data twice, it will be deduplicated because of content-addressing.
 If you commit _almost_ the same data, only the part that is different will be written.